Keivan-sf/rjdl/README.md

 https://host1.rj-mw1.com/media/mp3/mp3-256/Zedbazi-Nabayad-Vaysim.mp3
 ```
 the mp3Only can be set true if you dont want the .mp4 at all and only want to get mp3 versions of videos
-> ⚠ warning : Be careful using mp3only! some videos doesn't have an MP3 version on radio javan and the returned value would be NULL
+> ⚠ warning : Be careful using mp3only! some videos don't have an MP3 version on radio javan and the returned value would be NULL
 ```js
 var rj = require('./node-rjdl')